josdyr/josdyr.github.io/_posts/2019-07-08-snake-game.markdown

         <div class="github-card" data-github="josdyr/Snake_Game" data-width="400" data-height="153" data-theme="default"></div>
         <script src="//cdn.jsdelivr.net/github-cards/latest/widget.js"></script>
         <div class="gh-card-footer">
-          <p>Follow me on GitHub and fork the repo to play around with it, or follow the instructions to build it from sctratch, yourself! 😅</p>
+          <p>Follow me on GitHub and  the repo to play around with it, or follow the instructions to build it from sctratch, yourself! 🤓</p>
         </div>
       </div>
     </div>